See the Light by Making a Cell Phone Spectrophotometer

 |FD&C Dyes||Wavelength (nm) of Maximum Absorbance|

-- If you cannot clearly see a large peak in the expected area, like the one shown in Figure 14 above, go to the "Optimizing and Troubleshooting" section below.
+- If you cannot clearly see a large peak in the expected area, like the one shown in Figure 14, go to the "Optimizing and Troubleshooting" section.

 - How similar is the absorption spectrum of your blue food color sample to an ideal one for blue dye, such as the one shown in Figure 3 in the Introduction?
 How do you think you could make your absorption spectrum more similar to the ideal one?